yashasj/Predicting-response-times-of-the-Paris-Fire-Brigade-vehicles-by-Paris-Fire-Brigrade/README.md

 List of Attributes and its description
 •	Emergency vehicle selection : Identifying of selection instance of an emergency vehicle for an intervention
-•	Alert reason category (category):It has various categories from 1 to 9
+\n•	Alert reason category (category):It has various categories from 1 to 9
-•	Intervention on public roads(boolean) : whether the intervention is on public road or not
+\n•	Intervention on public roads(boolean) : whether the intervention is on public road or not
-•	 Floor (int):floor in which intervention happened
+\n•	 Floor (int):floor in which intervention happened
 •	 Location of the event(category) :it defines where the event has taken place ex: entrance    hall , boiler room , motorway etc
 •	Longitude intervention(float) : approximate longitude of the intervention address
 •	Latitude intervention (float) :approximate latitude of the intervention address